 Parking Lot Safety

 Parents are asked to drop off and pick up their children following the designated traffic flow procedure.
-Parents are encouraged to use the parking lot across the street at the Field of Dreams.
+Parents are encouraged to use the parking lot across the street at the Field of Dreams or the gravel lot down below.
 This is a safe drop-off point with very little traffic congestion.
 The School District has installed a crossing on the street and pays for a crossing guard for our students.